Bubblr-Inc/ai-vault-aws-installation/README.md

 ```

 ### Install the Helm Chart and supply your  values.
 Install the chart to your kubernetes cluster.
-This example will install to the namespace ai-vault-ns
+This example will install to the namespace ai-vault-ns created in the earlier step.
 ```
 mkdir awsmp-chart && cd awsmp-chart